 The world is in turmoil in 2014.
 Fuel costs have rocketed since a major hurricane hit the Houston, Texas oil refineries and a catastrophic terrorist attack had almost completely destroyed Saudi Arabia’s ability to ship crude oil to the world.
-Middle East stability is non-existent and America has spawned a new sub class citizen called the Rogue.
-Allegiance and patriotism exists in the minority of Americans.
-Terrorist have begun to prey on America’s weakness.
+Middle East stability is non-existent and America has spawned a new subclass citizen called the Rogue.
+Allegiance and patriotism exist in a minority of Americans.
+Terrorists have begun to prey on America’s weakness.

 Colonel John Moore was a career officer.
 His plan, however, to retire Brigadier General, never materialized because of multiple moral flaws in his character that came to light.
 The punishment behind those revelations pushed him to the edge.

 Assigned to supervise the cataloging of the newly found wealth of the emerging Democratic nation of Iraq after the rule of Saddam Hussein, he orchestrates a plan to steal $ eleven million of this new-found wealth and ship it to the United States.

 Colonel Moore was the master of the plan; but as plans go, it had to have flaws.
 The question became, who would live to see the light of day and reap the rewards of the bounty?
 The answer lies amongst generations of family veterans who were honorably interred.